univention/univention-keycloak-app/docs/keycloak-app/ad-hoc-provisioning.rst

    :Alias: Name of the configuration.

-   :UDM REST API endpoint: The API endpoint of UDM where UCS stores the shadow copy of the user.
+   :UDM REST API endpoint: The API endpoint of UDM where UCS stores the local copy of the user.

    :Username: Username of a user account with write permissions to UDM.